Open-Systems-Pharmacology/Suite/CREATING_MODEL_REPOSITORY.md

 # Creating a new model repository.

-1. If you are an OSP community member: create a model repository as described in step 2.
-Otherwise: post an Issue in the [Forum](https://github.com/Open-Systems-Pharmacology/Forum/issues) and ask to create an empty model repository for you.
-For this, please provide the information below (s. step 2 for the details).
+1. If you are an OSP community member: create a model repository as described in step 3.

+2. Otherwise (in case you are **not** an OSP community member): post an Issue in the [Forum](https://github.com/Open-Systems-Pharmacology/Forum/issues) and ask to create an empty model repository for you.
+For this, please provide the information below (s. step 3 for the details).

     * name of your model (e.g. *Midazolam*, check if already exists, otherwise use another name)